Definition of Sonnet

 Function of Sonnet

 The sonnet has become popular among different poets because it has a great adaptability to different purposes and requirements.
 Rhythms are strictly followed.
-It could be a perfect poetic style for elaboration or expression of a single feeling or thought with its short length in iambic pentameter.
-In fact, it gives an ideal laboratory to a poet for exploration of strong emotions.
+It could be a perfect poetic style for elaboration or expression of a single feeling or thought, with its short length in iambic pentameter.
+In fact, it gives an ideal setting for a poet to explore strong emotions.
 Due to its short length, it is easy to manage for both the writer and the reader.